 Conservation tillage cultivates land that uses leftovers from last year’s crops to reduce soil erosion and runoff.
 These can be stalks of corn or any other crop.
 Farmers use them to cover fields before and after planting a new crop.
-At the same time, organic residues on the ground surface account for at least 30% of the planted area’s entire surface.
+At the same time, organic residues on the ground surface account for at least 30%C. Janssen and P. Hill.
+What Is Conservation Tillage?
+Department of Agronomy, Purdue University of the planted area’s entire surface.

 One of the conservation tillage farming advantages is effective erosion control, especially when compared to chemical technologies.
 Thus, the system contributes to water conservation in semi-arid and sub-humid regions.
-That’s why it’s so prevalent in Greenland.
+That’s why it’s so prevalent in GreenlandO.A.
+Opara-Nadi.
+Conservation tillage for increased crop production.
+College of Agriculture and Veterinary Medicine, Imo State University, Okigwe, Nigeria.
 Other benefits include maintaining high organic matter levels and economic productivity.
 There are five different types of conservation tillage that require various kinds of equipment and management strategies.

 The purposes of conservation tillage practices:

 - prevention of accelerated erosion by reducing anthropogenic impact;